zenaton/rfcs/scheduler.md

 ## Discussion

-Note: a solution to manage a dispatcher is to set everything in a UI. (like easycron.com) - but the philosphy of Zenaton is to provide everything by code - this has a lot of advantages:
+Note: a solution to manage a scheduler is to set everything in a UI. (like easycron.com) - but the philosphy of Zenaton is to provide everything by code - this has a lot of advantages:
 - it can be versioned
 - it allow an easy management of different environments (dev, staging,  production)
 - it consistent with developer habits
 - it's a trend
 So we discuss here how to do it with code.

 From a usage perspective, it seems dangerous that doing `dispatch(task).everyMinute()` twice (eg. from n distinct agents), would dispatching n `task` every minute. => A scheduler seems in essence a singleton.
-And actually it is his purpose to keep in a single place the definition of recurrent jobs.
+And actually it's its purpose to keep in a single place the definition of recurrent jobs.

 Also, once I have defined a set of recurring tasks/workflows - how can I update it consistently from different servers ? => it seem the most obvious way is to reset the settings and replace it entirely by the new ones.